 - Trespassing: While trespassers are given some legal protections, your state's dog bite statutes may require you to prove that you were bitten while in a place you were legally allowed to be.
 Under those rules, a person will not be permitted to recover damages for a dog bite that occurs while trespassing.

-- Provocation: Another common defense is that a dog owner is not liable because the injured person provoked the dog before the bite occurred, for example by cornering and threatening the dog with an aggressive gesture.
+- Provocation: Another common defense is that a dog owner is not liable because the injured person provoked the dog before the bite occurred, for example by teasing or cornering and threatening the dog with an aggressive gesture.

-- Contributory Negligence or Assumption of Risk: In some cases, the dog’s owner may argue that you are at least partially responsible for your own injuries.
+- Comparative Negligence or Assumption of Risk: In some cases, the dog's owner may argue that you are at least partially responsible for your own injuries.
 For example, if the owner provided adequate warnings regarding their dog, and you disregarded those warnings, this may reduce or eliminate your ability to recover damages.

 An experienced dog bite attorney will know which arguments an opposing dog bite attorney might use against you, and how best to refute them.